thewalkersingh/CircuitZone/README.md

 Required Software
 Arduino IDE
 Any additional libraries required for each project will be mentioned in the respective project folder.

-Contributions
+### Contributions
 Feel free to fork this repository, suggest improvements, or use the projects for learning purposes.
 Contributions are welcome!

-Contact
+### Contact
-For questions, feedback, or collaborations, you can reach me at [your email].
+For questions, feedback, or collaborations, you can reach me at dev.walkersingh@gmail.com.